 The potential participant will be sent a copy of the informed consent form to review.
 The potential participant will be asked to verbally consent to each line of the informed consent form during the telephone or video consultation at which remote consent is given.
 The doctor or research midwife taking this verbal consent will initial and date each line of the informed consent form as the potential participant verbally consents, they will then sign and date the completed informed consent form.
 The consent process should be witnessed by another member of the hospital staff on the delegation log.
-The participant must receive a copy of the informed consent form by post or email and copies of the completed informed consent form.
+The participant must receive a copy of the informed consent form by post or email and copies of the completed informed consent form should be stored in the participant's medical notes and in the Investigator Site File.